k2view-academy/K2View-Academy/articles/27_auditing/04_k2cloud.md

 ### Space Details Page

-When auditing is enabled, audit entries are integrated into the Audit Log pane on the Space Details page.
+When auditing is enabled, audit entries appear in the Audit Log pane on the Space Details page.

 To access it: